 • Add Omega-3s for skin and shine

-Pups stay on a growth-controlled diet until at least 12 months to dodge orthopedic issues.
+Pups stay on a growth-controlled diet until at least 12 months.
+For a detailed breakdown, check our German Shepherd feeding chart by age.

 Positive methods win every time.
 Short sessions, end on success, sprinkle in new locations.
-Nail the basics—crate time, loose-leash, polite greetings—before adolescence rolls in around six months.
+Nail the basics, crate time, loose-leash, polite greetings, before adolescence rolls in around six months.
 Feeling ambitious?
-Try nose work, rally-obedience, even herding trials.
+Try nose work, rally-obedience, or learn how to teach a dog to heel.
 A working brain is a happy brain.

 • Hip & Elbow exams (OFA or PennHIP)